gyrogami logo

 The long-term financial benefit means the investment will quickly pay off the more it's used.
 And I intend to use the bejesus out of it!
 The known possibilities of what it can/could do are endless including some incredible 3D forming.
 More secrets and tricks will reveal themselves in due time.

 A little innovation keeps the mind sharp, too, which will be necessary for this tool.
-I want it to accommodate accessories and fixtures from other companies.
-No need to reinvent the wheel if it can be avoided.
+It would be senseless if it didn't accommodate accessories and fixtures from other companies.
+The whole purpose is to use the best commercial dies and rams while saving serious coin building the machine.
+No need to reinvent the wheel here.

-Then again, I'm inclined to scrap the original plans and build one from scratch.
-It may take more time but it would eliminate many unknowns and free up any constraints associated with modifying something else.
-It's often easier to build it fresh.
+Then again, I'm considering scrapping the original plans and building one from scratch.
+It would take more time but eliminate many unknowns and constraints associated with modifying something.
+Enough pictures and proven plans are online to scavenge from.

 Posted by M: June 26, 2024